1. How do I search for my topic?

 - Look through the Subject terms in the Refine Your Search sidebar and check the boxes beside the topic areas that interest you

-- When you find an article that looks interesting, look at its assigned tags (bolded blue words under the article description in the list of search hits)
+- When you find an article that looks interesting, look at its assigned tags/subjects

 - Add any relevant tags to your search